Mangal Pandey: Early life

-Mangal Pandey had joined the Bengal Army in 1849.
+Pandey had joined the Bengal Army in 1849.
 In March 1857, he was a private soldier (sepoy) in the 5th Company of the 34th Bengal Native Infantry.

 Mutiny

 On the afternoon of 29 March 1857, Lieutenant Baugh, Adjutant of the 34th Bengal Native Infantry, then stationed at Barrackpore was informed that several men of his regiment were in an excited state.
 Further, it was reported to him that one of them, Mangal Pandey, was pacing in front of the regiment's guard room by the parade ground, armed with a loaded musket, calling upon the men to rebel and threatening to shoot the first European that he set eyes on.
-Testimony at a subsequent enquiry recorded that Pandey, unsettled by unrest amongst the sepoys and intoxicated by the narcotic bhang, had seized his weapons and run to the quarter-guard building upon learning that a detachment of British soldiers was disembarking from a steamer near the cantonment.
+Testimony at a subsequent enquiry recorded that Pandey, unsettled by unrest amongst the sepoys and intoxicated by the narcotic bhang, had seized his weapons and ran to the quarter guard building upon learning that a detachment of British soldiers was disembarking from a steamer near the cantonment.

 Baugh immediately armed himself and galloped on his horse to the lines.
 Pandey took position behind the station gun, which was in front of the quarter-guard of the 34th, took aim at Baugh and fired.
 He missed Baugh, but the bullet struck his horse in the flank bringing both the horse and its rider down.
 Baugh quickly disentangled himself and, seizing one of his pistols, advanced towards Pandey and fired.
 He missed.
 Before Baugh could draw his sword, Pandey attacked him with a talwar (a heavy Indian sword) and closing with the adjutant, slashed Baugh on the shoulder and neck and brought him to the ground.
-It was then that another sepoy, Shaikh Paltu, intervened and tried to restrain Pandey even as he tried to reload his musket.
+It was then that another sepoy, Shaikh Paltu, intervened and tried to restrain Pandey even as he began to reload his musket.